Using Purple Shampoo to Remove Brassy Hair Tones – Shimmer Lights?

 Why Use Purple Shampoo for Blonde Hair?

 There is an astounding amount of public promotion and word-of-mouth regarding purple shampoo.
 Some claim it to be the cure for brassy hair, while others claim, well, hype.
 Now keep in mind, no two people are alike, which means perfection is relative.
-My guess is purple shampoo does not have the ability to make everyone happy all the time, but will help most feel happy some of the time.
-(I dug deep for that one).
+My guess is purple shampoo does not have the ability to make everyone happy all the time, but will help most feel happy some of the time (I dug deep for that one).

 The easiest way to understand how purple shampoo works is to learn a little bit about color theory.
 Take a look at the color wheel pictured to the right.
 Purple and violet are the exact opposite of yellow and orange.
 When you apply purple shampoo to brassy blonde hair, the lighter yellows and oranges are neutralized by the opposing dark colors (purple and violet).
 The reduction of the yellows and oranges leads to less brassy hair.
 Bending to the hype and my pain-in-the-brass hair problems, I decided to purchase several bottles of purple shampoo for testing.

-Three of the Most Popular Purple Shampoo Brands
+The Most Popular Purple Shampoo Brands

-Clairol Shimmer Lights Conditioning Purple Shampoo
+Clairol Shimmer Lights Conditioning Shampoo Review

 According to Clairol’s website, the Shimmer Lights Hair Care purple shampoo is formulated to remove brassy colors that can appear in blonde, brunette, or red hair.
 The formula is supposedly fortified with extra proteins, and is supposed to leave the hair shiny and residue-free.

 I didn’t expect the ingredients to be the cleanest, but a few stood out as being potentially harmful: Sodium Laureth Sulfate, Sodium Lauryl Sulfate, Cocamidopropyl Betaine and Hydrolyzed Vegetable Protein.

 The second ingredient on Clairol’s purple shampoo was Sodium Laureth Sulfate (SLES).
 SLES is a harsh detergent often used in hair care products to help the formula lather and remove dirt and oil from hair stands.
 There is huge controversy surrounding SLES.
 Some claim it to be skin irritant that can cause very bad scalp irritation, skin rashes and allergic reactions.
 Even if an individual doesn’t suffer negative reactions, the chemical compounds can dry out the scalp and hair, leading to dandruff and brittle strands.